rockettheme/docs/Docs/wordpress/themes/antares/faq.md

 Is There a Way to Use a Normal Menu on the Front Page?
 ----

 Absolutely!
-Just use a **Menu** particle or module in place of the Overlay Toggle particle in the Navigation section.
+Just use a **Menu** particle or widget in place of the Overlay Toggle particle in the Navigation section.

 What is RokSprocket?
 -----

 [RokSprocket][roksprocket] is a powerful content display extension for WordPress 3.x.
-It was designed as the successor to our legacy content extensions: RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any module in the RT arsenal that manipulates and displays posts.
+It was designed as the successor to our legacy content extensions: RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any widget in the RT arsenal that manipulates and displays posts.

 What is Gantry?
 -----